-An uncountably infinite range of values, typically an interval.
+A continuous range of values, an interval.

 There are several more or less formal definitions of continuous attributes in the literature.
 For example:

 - All non-discrete variables.

 - Have an infinite number of values between any two values.

-- ► Their values are measured (??).
+- Their values are measured (??).